MEMORIAL DAY SALE

 Gross wages

 Calculate gross wages from an annual salary or hourly pay rate and hours worked.
-The gross wages you pay employees may be your largest payroll expense.
+You’ll want to do this for every employee you pay, regardless of their role in your company.

 Deductions for state and federal income tax withholdings

-You must deduct federal—and possibly local and state payroll taxes—income taxes from wages.
+You must deduct federal—and possibly local and state payroll taxes, income taxes from wages.
 The worker’s annual income and the number of allowances they specify on their W-4 determine the amount you deduct.
 Pass what you withhold to each taxing authority.
 These amounts aren’t employer expenses.

 Deductions for FICA taxes